jamessoncardozo/virtual-card/README.md

 APP_ENV=production #You can change to local or testing mode.
 APP_DEBUG=false
 APP_HOSTNAME=your_host_name # Your machine name
+# This is important to your mobile scanning and redirect to user page
-APP_URL=http://localhost # To testing environment, ALWAYS KEEP AS LOCALHOST
+APP_URL=http://localhost # To testing environment, ALWAYS KEEP AS LOCALHOST.

 # DB Configuration